matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 Credential stuffing and brute force – automated continued attempts to guess a password

-Skeleton Key Malware - take advantage of vulnerabilities with Active Directory, the main auth service for Microsoft (which implements )
+Skeleton Key Malware - take advantage of vulnerabilities with Active Directory, the main auth service for Microsoft (which implements Kerberos).
+Acts very similar to golden ticket, where this key can gain one access to any service.
+Specifically through this type of vulnerability.

+DC Shadow Attack - Hackers take down the TGS and set up their own with a bed domain controller, embedding themselves into the environment.
+The system itself requires the TGS to auth legitimate users.